shawnadean/indicators-inclusive-prosperity/README.md

 ## Table of Contents
 1. [Quick Start: How to Use This Repository](https://github.com/shawnadean/indicators-inclusive-prosperity/tree/v4#quick-start-how-to-use-this-repository)
 2. [What Are Indicators of Inclusive Prosperity?](https://github.com/shawnadean/indicators-inclusive-prosperity/tree/v4#what-are-the-indicators-of-inclusive-prosperity)
-3. Metholodgy Overview / Data Dictionary
+3. Calculation Metholodgy / Data Dictionary
 4. How to Calculate the Indicators of Inclusive Prosperity for Your Community
 </br>